Calipson/deneme2/README.md

 * Securely record and transfer arbitrary names (keys).
 * Attach a value (data) to the names (up to 520 bytes, more in the future).
-* Transact denemecoins, the digital currency (ℕ, DC).
+* Transact denemecoins, the digital currency (DC).

 denemecoin was the first fork of Bitcoin and still is one of the most innovative altcoins.
 It was first to implement merged mining and a decentralized DNS. denemecoin squares Zooko's Triangle!